 Don’t feel you have to do everything they do on the recording.
 Interpret the song for the context you are in and the musicians you have.
-You don’t have to play the lead guitar parts on piano, or replicate the synthesized drum loops on your acoustic guitar!
+You don’t have to play the lead guitar parts on the piano, or replicate the synthesized drum loops on your acoustic guitar!
 Don’t be a slave to the recording.

 It could be, after all that, you still sound like the recording.
 That’s OK too.
-But always remember: first prize is only that the people are worshiping.
+But always remember: first prize is only that the people are worshipping.
 And however you play it, that’s EXACTLY how the song goes!